-- 2 To ensure that the Board are informed of the progress of the 2013-2014 HSCB Business Plan. - To ensure that the Health and Wellbeing Board have the opportunity to challenge the Board's priorities and assure itself that the Business Plan is in line with the Council's Delivery Plan, is sufficient to meet the recommendations from the recent Ofsted review of the effectiveness of the HSCB and will enable the Council to meet its obligations to have well-functioning multi-agency safeguarding arrangements for children and young people.
+- 2. To ensure that Cabinet is informed of the progress of the 2013-2014 HSCB Business Plan. - 3.
+To ensure that Cabinet has the opportunity to challenge the Board's priorities and assure itself that the Business Plan is in line with the Council's Delivery Plan, is sufficient to meet the recommendations from the recent Ofsted review of the effectiveness of the HSCB and will enable the Council to meet its obligations to have well functioning multiagency safeguarding arrangements for children and young people.